jfo/blag/_drafts/mandelwat.md

 <hr>

 I am interested in a slightly lower lever api than these drawn lines and strokes, though.
 How can I achieve granular control over each pixel?
-This is not that difficult actually!

 We can interact directly with the pixels in a canvas by using a representation called [`ImageData`](https://developer.mozilla.org/en-US/docs/Web/API/ImageData).
-Let's look at how that works!

 Calling `createImageData(height, width)` on a `CanvasRenderingContext2d` will return an ImageData object that contains three things: